sjsrey/giasp16/content/pages/00_syllabus.md

     course session.

 ## Software
 While this course does not have a formal lab unit, in the sense that you would get an additional credit unit, the course material lends itself rather nicely to computationally based instruction.
 We will utilize a set of [open source](http://www.opensource.org) software packages that you can put on your own (or a friend’s) computer to work on the examples and exercises in support of the course material.
 We will set aside part of the lectures to demonstrate various capabilities of these software packages to support spatial analysis.
 You will have additional opportunity to apply these methods both in the individual exercises.
-We will rely on two main packages.
-The first is [R](http://www.r-project.org/) which is freely available and runs on a number of platforms, including Linux, Unix, Mac OS X, and Windows (all flavors).
-It is a very powerful mathematical programming language with many data analysis, graphical and computational functions.
-The second package is [PySAL](http://pysal.org/) which is a Python library for spatial data analysis and geocomputation. **We will cover installation of these packages early in the semester and you are strongly encouraged to bring your own laptop to class so that you may work with these packages outside of the classroom availability.**
+We will mainly rely on [PySAL](http://pysal.org/) which is a Python library for spatial data analysis and geocomputation.
+PySAL is is freely available and runs on a number of platforms, including Linux, Unix, Mac OS X, and Windows (all flavors).   **We will cover [installation]({filename}tools.md) of these packages early in the semester and you are strongly encouraged to bring your own laptop to class so that you may work with these packages outside of the classroom availability.**

 ## Readings
-Assigned readings are listed in Table [tab:schedule] and are also to be done prior to class meeting.
+Assigned readings are listed in the [Schedule]({filename}01_schedule.md) and are be done prior to class meeting.
 The majority of these are taken from:

 -   David O’Sullivan and David J. Unwin (2014) *Geographic Information Analysis*, Wiley: Hoboken.
 Second edition.
 Available to ASU students [on-line][ou].